-The heart of The Station is the 149-seat Pritzker Family Studio Theatre, located in the footprint of the former jail cell block.
-The studio is designed with flexible seating to accommodate student performances, smaller professional shows, and Red Kite interactive theater involving students with autism.
-The project also includes a lobby with an area for storytelling, classrooms, cafe, support space, and 30 parking spaces.
+The heart of the project is the 149-seat Pritzker Family Studio Theatre, located in the footprint of the former jail cell block.
+The Studio is designed with flexible seating to accommodate student performances, smaller professional shows, and Red Kite interactive theater involving students with autism.

 Architect: Wheeler Kearns Architects